 - Inadequate chewing of your food which can lead to digestive problems and malnourishment

-- Disintegration of underlying bone tissue that can cause further tooth loss
+- The disintegration of underlying bone tissue that can cause further tooth loss

 - Misalignment of teeth and jaws causing TMJ disorder symptoms including pain